IL MAESTRO, NICOLA D'AMICO

 expensive to raise a family.
 His wife, Teresa would also work to

-become a gifted coloratura.
+a gifted coloratura.
 The Maestro found the time to

 manage his wife's career as well, which would ultimately work